People

 Sha Zhou, Postdoctoral Researcher, 2018–2021

 Sha obtained her PhD from Tsinghua University in Jan., 2018.
 Her PhD study focuses on carbon and water exchanges between the biosphere and the atmosphere using flux tower, remote sensing and ecosystem modelling data.
 Sha’s work now focuses on understanding various land surface and atmospheric processes underlying extreme weather/climate events.
+Sha finished her postdoc in February 2021 and is an Associate Professor at Beijing Normal University in China.

 Arianna Varuolo-Clarke, PhD, 2018–2023